Necroptosis: Targeting of organelles

 Cells can undergo necroptosis in response to perturbed homeostasis in specific circumstances.
 In response to DNA damage, the RIPK1 and RIPK3 are phosphorylated and lead to deterioration of the cell in the absence of caspase activation.
 The necrosome inhibits the adenine nucleotide translocase in mitochondria to decrease cellular ATP levels.
 Uncoupling of the mitochondrial electron transport chain leads to additional mitochondrial damage and opening of the mitochondrial permeability transition pore, which releases mitochondrial proteins into the cytosol.
 The necrosome also causes leakage of lysosomal digestive enzymes into the cytoplasm by induction of reactive oxygen species by JNK, sphingosine production, and calpain activation by calcium release.

 Medical relevance

 Necroptosis has been implicated in the pathology of many types of acute tissue damage, including myocardial infarction, stroke, ischemia-reperfusion injury.
 In addition, necroptosis is noted to contribute to atherosclerosis, pancreatitis, inflammatory bowel disease, neurodegeneration, and some cancers.
+It has also been implicated in Alzheimer's disease triggered by the production of MEG3 in the brain cells.

 In solid-organ transplantation, ischemia-reperfusion injury can occur when blood returns to tissue for the first time in the transplant recipient.
 A major contributor to tissue damage results from activation of regulated necroptosis, which could include contributions from both necroptosis and mitochondrial permeability transition.
-Treatment with the drug cyclosporine, which represses the mitochondrial permeability transition effector Cyclophilin D, improves tissue survival primarily by inhibiting necrotic cell death, rather than its additional function as an immunosuppressant.
+Treatment with the drug cyclosporine, which represses the mitochondrial permeability transition effector cyclophilin D, improves tissue survival primarily by inhibiting necrotic cell death, rather than its additional function as an immunosuppressant.